railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. tip:: Bill of Materials

-   To see the Bill of Materials in tree view, use the menu :menuselection:`Manufacturing --> Configuration --> Bill of Materials --> Bill of Materials Structure`.
+   To see the bill of materials in tree view, use the menu :menuselection:`Manufacturing --> Configuration --> Bill of Materials --> Bill of Materials Structure`.

 .. figure:: images/mrp_bom_tree.png